AmanPathan/Movie-Recommendation-System-WebApp/README.md

 # Movie.ai

+## You can download Source Code from [GitLab](https://gitlab.com/amanpathan526/Movie-Recommendation-System-WebApp/-/tree/main)

 This is the Movie Recommendation System Project build using python and react I have used React for frontend part and Flask for all the backend part.